ABOUT THE DIFFICULTY OF 2 DAY INCA TRAIL HIKE

 - Lares Trek to Machu Picchu

 - Choquequirao Trek 4 Days

-ORCHID SPECIES THAT CAN BE FOUND ALONG THE INCA TRAIL TO MACHU PICCHU
+ORCHID SPECIES THAT CAN BE FOUND ALONG THE INCA TRAIL HIKE TO MACHU PICCHU

 Wiñay Wayna Orchid: (Epidendrum Secundum) found at Machu Picchu and along the Inca Trail, this is an orchid with multiple white to fuchsia blooms.
 Each flower is around an inch in width.
 Wiñay Wayna means “Forever Young”; Wiñay Wayna Pass on the Inca Trail takes its name from this flower.
 The orchid is pollinated by both butterflies and birds.
 Flower essences made from this orchid are said to preserve youth and vitality.

 Paradise Orchid: (Sobralia Dichotoma) is one of the most common orchids in the region on the inca trail to Machu Picchu.
 This orchid has 5-8 flowers per stem, and is deep pink and white in color.
 It’s an ephemeral orchid, lasting for only a few days and blooming between February and April.
 Its essence is said to have a calming and grounding effect.